 With the Spacelift self-hosted solution, you bring all elements into your infrastructure, into an environment you control.
 The reasons why you should host Spacelift on your side include:

-• Security.
+- Security.
 Your organization may prefer to have all infrastructure and data in-house to avoid data breaches on the vendor side.
 The risk of a breach still exists, but the security approach is fully contained in the organization’s operational model.
 The self-hosted solution can be created in a secure perimeter, where access is very strictly controlled and resources used for the platform are explicitly assigned to it.
+If you prefer SaaS control but want to keep execution under your control, Private Worker Pools encrypt temporary run state end-to-end with your key.

-• Control over your data.
+- Control over your data.
 This is crucial from a regulatory perspective.
 With vast volumes of potentially sensitive data in circulation, multiple regulations govern Personally Identifiable Information (PII).
 These regulations can be specific to industries, countries, or even regions.
 In-house data management helps to ensure compliance.
-Spacelift helps you gain control of your data by allowing you to have all data — such as logs — stored in your AWS account.
+Spacelift helps you gain control of your data by allowing you to have all data — such as logs — stored in your cloud account.
+Air-gapped and on-prem deployment options are available when external connectivity must be restricted.

 Why Spacelift Self-Hosted - and who is it for?

-Organizations in highly regulated industries may be permitted to use the main cloud providers such as AWS because they are certified for highly sensitive workloads, but this may not be the case with various product-specific SaaS platforms.
+Organizations in highly regulated industries may be permitted to use the main cloud providers such as AWS, Google Cloud, and Microsoft Azure because they are certified for highly sensitive workloads, but this may not be the case with various product-specific SaaS platforms.

 With the addition of self-hosted, Spacelift has broadened its offerings and the range of customers who can use it.
 The three Spacelift operating models are:

-• Hybrid SaaS.
-The orchestration of all tasks and configurations is done on the Spacelift SaaS platform, but you can run your own Private Worker Pools in your infrastructure.
-This option might address some of your security and performance concerns.
+- Hybrid SaaS: The orchestration of all tasks and configurations is done on the Spacelift SaaS platform, but you can run your own Private Worker Pools in your infrastructure.
+Temporary run state for Private Worker Pools is end-to-end encrypted so only your workers can read it.

-• Self-Hosted on AWS.
-With this new option you can host the whole platform on your own AWS account.
+- Self-Hosted: This option allows you to host the whole platform on your own cloud account.
 We deliver the stack; you install it and manage it.
+New features appear in SaaS first and are included in Self-Hosted with the next release.
+Self-Hosted does not use public worker pools.

 What do you need to get started?

-Does Spacelift Self-Hosted on AWS sound like something your company should be using?
+Does Spacelift Self-Hosted sound like something your company should be using?
 Book a demo with our engineering team to discuss your options in more detail.

 The Most Flexible CI/CD Automation Tool